Welcome to Clacton 150 Anniversary Flight information page!

 Unauthorised drones are banned at the event.
 Unmanned Aircraft Systems (UAS) or Unmanned Aerial Vehicles (UAVs) are strictly not allowed to be flown at the event site.
 Please be aware that unauthorised drone operators will be prosecuted and is against the law for any of these craft to be flown within the Restricted Airspace to protect participating aircraft and display teams.
 Flying displays will be cancelled if unauthorised drones are flown during this time.

-If you are lost or need to ask for assistance, look out for one of our team of volunteers who will be able to assist you with any questions about the show, see our lost child scheme and register on arrival in case of lost children, in these big crowds ts easy to loose them!
-Lost persons points can be found at:
+If you are lost or need to ask for assistance, look out for one of our Event Stewards or Beach Patrol team members who will be able to assist you.

-- A free wrist band scheme operates along the seafront with each section of the beach colour coded.
+A free wrist band scheme operates along the seafront with each section of the beach colour coded.
 Children are given a corresponding wrist band which makes the task of re-uniting lost children with their family a lot easier.
-Wrist bands can be obtained from the Beach Patrol Office.
+Wrist bands can be obtained from the TDC Beach Patrol Office and stewards.

 First Aid Points:

-- TDC Beach Patrol HQ to the west of the Pier.
+TDC Beach Patrol office located to the West of the Pier.
+(What3Words: pays.conquest.postcard)

 Can I bring my own food and drink?